lizmat/raku-all-modules/jonathanstowe/Audio-Encode-LameMP3/README.md

 to test with then this may not work.

-Assuming you have a working Rakudo Perl 6 installation you should be able to install this with *panda* :
+Assuming you have a working Rakudo Perl 6 installation you should be able to install this with *zef* :

     # From the source directory

-    panda install .
+    zef install .

     # Remote installation

-    panda install Audio::Encode-LameMP3
+    zef install Audio::Encode-LameMP3

-This should work equally well with *zef* but I may not have tested it.

 The tests take a little longer than I would like largely because there's quite a lot of file I/O involved.